Hamdi Ulukaya: Philanthropy

 In 2014 Ulukaya pledged to donate $2 million to the United Nations High Commissioner for Refugees.
 He has also donated to many Muslim charities associated with Iraq and Syria and has explored philanthropic avenues for helping refugees around the world.
 He signed up for The Giving Pledge, a philanthropic initiative by Warren Buffett and Bill Gates.

 Ulukaya visited the Greek island of Lesbos in September 2015 to see first-hand the situation of the mostly Syrian refugees there.
 In 2015 he launched the Tent Foundation to help refugees.
 At Chobani's plants in Upstate New York and Idaho, Ulukaya has long hired refugees from around the world from regions across Asia, Africa and the Middle East.

 In 2015, Ulukaya attended the World Economic Forum in Davos, Switzerland, and launched several new initiatives to help refugees while also encouraging world and business leaders to do more.

 In 2016, Ulukaya was invited to join the Special Olympics International Board of Directors.
 He is part of the volunteer Board of Directors which determines international policy along with other business leaders, sport leaders, professional athletes, educators and others.

 In July 2017, Ulukaya launched the Hamdi Ulukaya Initiative (HUG) to train Turkish entrepreneurs who are running existing startups or planning on starting a new venture.
 HUG has a $5 million budget over five years.

 In May 2019, it was reported that the Warwick school district in Rhode Island would be instituting a policy whereby students who had outstanding school lunch debt would only be served sunflower seed butter and jelly sandwiches, causing an uproar that they were essentially "school lunch shaming" students who had delinquent accounts, aside from denying them nutritionally balanced lunches.
 Many of these families were struggling and this was harmful to the students on many levels.
 Ulukaya stepped in and paid the US$77,000 to cover all the students' outstanding school lunch debt.

 In 2023, Ulukaya pledged to donate $2 million to relief efforts for the 2023 Turkey–Syria earthquake.

-Influence and adviserships
+Recognition

-Ulukaya has been noted both for his entrepreneurial skills and also his commitment to making affordable and nutritious foods using only natural ingredients.
-In addition to receiving awards for entrepreneurship, in April 2014 he was named by President Barack Obama as an inaugural member of the Presidential Ambassadors for Global Entrepreneurship (PAGE) initiative – 11 selected business leaders who will encourage entrepreneurship in the U.S. and abroad.
+In April 2014 he was named by President Barack Obama as an inaugural member of the Presidential Ambassadors for Global Entrepreneurship (PAGE) initiative – 11 selected business leaders who will encourage entrepreneurship in the U.S. and abroad.

-Ulukaya was a member of the Upstate Regional Advisory Board of the Federal Reserve Bank of New York, and previously served as vice chair of the corporate fund board of the Kennedy Center for the Performing Arts.
+Ulukaya was a member of the Upstate Regional Advisory Board of the Federal Reserve Bank of New York, and previously was vice chair of the corporate fund board of the Kennedy Center for the Performing Arts.
 He is on the board of the Pathfinder Village (Community for Down Syndrome) Foundation in Edmeston, New York.